josephhchen/SkinAI/README.md

 Fast and accurate analysis of skin lesions using a CNN model trained by @josephhchen and @datischris

-## Tech Used

-Will not be shared until application is released

 ## License

 This project is proprietary and all rights are reserved by the authors.
 Unauthorized copying, distributions, or use of any part of this project is strictly prohibited.